rajmiltonn/E-Commerce-Website-/README.md

 Add to Cart: Users can add items to their shopping cart for later purchase.
 Checkout: Users can proceed to checkout to complete their purchase by providing their account information and shipping address.
 View Order History: Users can view their past transactions and order history.
-Edit Profile: Users can update their account information, such as username, password, and shipping address.
+Edit Profile: Users can update their account information, such as username, password, and shipping address..

 # Admin Features: